Chuacx13/NUSMatch/README.md

 ### Before running on Terminal

-Fill in parameters in file named ".env.example" (found in both client and server folders) and rename to ".env"
+Fill in parameters in files named ".env.example" (found in both client and server folders) and rename to ".env"

 ### To run on Terminal

 git clone git@github.com:Chuacx13/NUSMatch.git
 cd client
 npm i
 npm start